Nimrod Kamer: Other works

-In November 2015, Kamer and German novelist Delilah Jay released a song titled "It's A Boy" with the hope of representing the United Kingdom in the upcoming Eurovision Song Contest 2016.
+In November 2015, Kamer and German novelist Delilah Jay released a song entitled "It's A Boy" with the hope of representing the United Kingdom in the upcoming Eurovision Song Contest 2016.
 Eurovision news source Wiwibloggs published the story.
-Kamer also hosted The Golden News Shower on Fair Planet, directed by William Pime and commissioned by Joseph Reich.
+Kamer also hosted The Golden News Shower on Fair Planet, directed by William Pine and commissioned by Joseph Reich.

-In 2018, Kamer published a 133-page book The Social Climber's Handbook: A Shameless Guide (BIS Publishing) with illustrations by Charlie Behrens (son of Timothy Behrens).
+In 2018, The Social Climber's Handbook: A Shameless Guide by Kamer was published through BIS Publishing, with illustrations by Charlie Behrens (son of Timothy Behrens).